Does this test have other names?

 Because CEA can be present in conditions that aren't cancer and may not be present

 Why do I need this test?

-You may have this test during cancer treatment to help your doctor know how well
+You may have this test during cancer treatment to help your provider know how well

 If you have already been treated for cancer, you may need this test to help find out

 What other tests might I have along with this test?

-Your doctor may order other tests to find out more about your cancer.
+Your healthcare provider may order other tests to find out more about your cancer.

 What do my test results mean?

 CEA is measured in nanograms per milliliter (ng/mL).
-Normal results are 3.0 ng/mL or lower.
+Normal results are 3.0 ng/mL

 And higher levels of CEA don't mean you have cancer.
 Many conditions other than cancer

 How is this test done?